Mobility of geometric constraint systems with extrusion symmetry: Symmetry-adapted mobility counts

-If $(G,p)$ is a framework in $\mathbb{R}^2$, this infinitesimal motion must be non-trivial, since none of the infinitesimal rotations are $\rho_t$-symmetric for any $t$ in this case.
+If $(G,p)$ is a framework in $\mathbb{R}^2$, this infinitesimal motion must be non-trivial, since in this case there is only a $1$-dimensional space of infinitesimal rotations, and the vectors in this space are not $\rho_{\kappa}$-symmetric for any $\kappa$, by Proposition~\ref{proptrrt}.
 (For $\mathbb{R}^d$ with $d\geq 3$, this is not true in general, so a more careful analysis of the detected infinitesimal motions is required.)